 The Main Event

-This stunning staircase forms the centrepiece of the home’s living area, visible from the kitchen at one end of the house, and from the kid’s loft at the other.
+The main feature of the house is undoubtedly the helical staircase.
+This stunning staircase forms the centrepiece of the home’s living area, visible from the kitchen at one end of the house, and from the children’s loft at the other.

 If you’re curious about what you can create with Gyprock in your next build, get in touch with our Customer Service team